| More

-As an independent or in-house legal nurse consultant, you will likely organize many hospital medical records.
-You will receive hospital records in category order but they probably won't be in chronological order.
+Most hospital records are now in electronic format.
+The easiest way to organize electronic records is to leave them in order.
+In other words, no organization is necessary.
+However, if you receive non-electronic medical records, they will likely be in category order, but they probably won't be in chronological order.
 Hospital records are usually in reverse chronological order because that is the way they are used in the hospital.

 It's easier for attorneys to make sense of the chart if the sections are in chronological order (See General Tips).
 The order of the chart sections is not set in stone and can be altered to your preferences.
 Below is one way in which hospital records can be organized.
 Each category in bold represents a tabbed chart section.